-Cheesecloth works well as a floating row cover that allows water, air and light to reach the plants while protecting them from cold.
-Drape cheesecloth loosely over plants, then anchor the edges with anchoring pins, rocks or soil.
+Cheesecloth works well as a floating row cover that allows water, air, and light to reach the plants while protecting them from cold.
+Drape cheesecloth loosely over plants, then anchor the edges with anchoring pins, rocks, or soil.
 Remove the cheesecloth before temperatures get too hot.
-If you’re growing vegetables such as squash, melons or cucumbers, remove the cover before the plants bloom so insects can access the plants for pollination.
+If you’re growing vegetables such as squash, melons, or cucumbers, remove the cover before the plants bloom so insects can access the plants for pollination.

 Protecting plants in hot weather

 Because cheesecloth is so gauzy and light, you can drape it directly over plants to protect them from heat.
-The cloth lowers temperature and keeps the air moist, while blocking up to 85 percent of direct sunlight.
+The cloth lowers the temperature and keeps the air moist while blocking up to 85 percent of direct sunlight.
 Keep in mind that cheesecloth comes in various weaves, from extra-fine to loose and open.

 Most garden insects are beneficial, helping protect plants from unwanted pests.
-Covering plants loosely with cheesecloth is a safe, nontoxic way to protect plants from those predatory pests without harming the good bugs.
-As noted above, be sure to remove cheesecloth in time for pollination to take place, and before arrival of hot weather (unless they’re in need of heat protection).
+Covering plants loosely with cheesecloth is a safe, non-toxic way to protect plants from those predatory pests without harming the good bugs.
+As noted above, be sure to remove cheesecloth in time for pollination to take place, and before the arrival of hot weather (unless they’re in need of heat protection).

-Some pests, such as codling moths, are discouraged by an herbal mixture consisting of chives, garlic, lavender and cedar chips.
-You can also add dried lemon peels, rosemary and a few drops of cedar oil.
+Some pests, such as codling moths, are discouraged by an herbal mixture consisting of chives, garlic, lavender, and cedar chips.
+You can also add dried lemon peels, rosemary, and a few drops of cedar oil.
 Wrap the mixture in a cheesecloth pouch tied with string and hang it near the affected plant.

 Miscellaneous uses in the garden